La Moncloa Palace, seat of the Spanish Presidency and official residence of the Prime Minister/ Fizz/carlosvdehabsburgo/CC By-SA 4.0 Int’l (Cropped)

 Last month, Spain held municipal elections across the country.
 The Partido Popular remains the largest party across the country, but its support has fallen by 10% since 2011.
 Rather than take part in the election on its own, Podemos joined various coalitions with other left-wing parties around Spain, running in Barcelona as “Barcelona in Common”, in Alicante as “To Win Alicante”, and in Madrid as “Ahora Madrid (Madrid Now)”.

-Here in the capital, the Podemos-led Ahora Madrid coalition reached an agreement with the socialists on the Madrid City Council, forming a majority which locked the PP out of government.
+Here in the capital, the Podemos-led Ahora Madrid coalition reached an agreement with the socialists on the Madrid City Council, forming a majority that locked the PP out of government.
 Together, the Ahora Madrid – Partido Socialista coalition has 29 of the 57 seats on the city council, the slimmest majority possible.
-Madrid’s new mayor, Ahora Madrid’s Manuela Carmena, is a a retired Judge of Penitentiary Vigilance and head of the Penitentiary Vigilance Court No. 1 of Madrid.
+Madrid’s new mayor, Ahora Madrid’s Manuela Carmena, is a retired Judge of Penitentiary Vigilance and head of the Penitentiary Vigilance Court No. 1 of Madrid.
 She was a former member of the Communist Party of Spain and the city’s second female mayor.

 The new city council has already been embroiled in some controversy, when Ms. Carmena announced that her party would not seek to form a public municipal bank, part of the platform on which it was elected.
 The purpose of the bank would have been to provide loans to low-income, and therefore high-risk, borrowers, in order to supplement a perceived lack of lending on the part of private banks.
 The idea had come under some criticism from the Tax Agency, which released a report that suggested the startup costs for such a bank would be between €10 billion and €20 billion.
 The report stated that the creation of the public bank would be impractical, as the current budget for the cash-strapped city of Madrid is around €4.4billion.